mojaloop/mojaloop/contribute/Documentation-and-Template-Standards.md

-Each time you create a new repo, the readme file should provide standard information on the specific component/service and also make reference to the higher level component or service located in the [Docs repo](https://github.com/Mojaloop/Docs).
+Each time you create a new repo, the readme file should provide standard information on the specific component/service and also make reference to the higher level component or service located in the [docs repo](https://github.com/Mojaloop/docs).
 Examples or topics that will be part of a specific repo include:

-* Microservices/Components
-* USSD Admin
-* DFSP USSD
 * Central Rules
 * Fraud Services
-* SPSP Client
 * ILP Adapter

 For these topics, please use the [README-Template](./README-Template.md)